 - Convert one of its snowboarding manufacturing facilities to produce protective face shields

 - Donate 1,300 Anon Optics goggles to Goggles for Docs

 - Launch a grassroots employee mask-making effort, and

 - Open up its Performer Program, which gives participants a 50% discount off all Burton products, to the healthcare industry

-Additionally, Burton is encouraging its customers to sew and donate handmade facemasks, donate their new or used goggles, check in on their neighbours, and stay home.
-By emphasising the power and impact of collective action, Burton is strengthening its existing community and welcoming newcomers to it as well.
+Additionally, Burton is encouraging its customers to sew and donate handmade facemasks, donate their new or used goggles, check in on their neighbors, and stay home.
+By emphasizing the power and impact of collective action, Burton is strengthening its existing community and welcoming newcomers to it as well.

-9. Apostrophe is producing hand sanitiser and donating 100% of profits to the WHO.
+9. Apostrophe is producing hand sanitizer and donating 100% of profits to the WHO.

-In response to the hand sanitiser shortage, skin care brand Apostrophe has shifted all available capacity at its compounding pharmacy to produce the hand sanitiser formula recommended by the World Health Organization (WHO).
-The hand sanitiser is available for sale on the website, and the brand is donating 100% of profits to the WHO COVID-19 response fund.
+In response to the hand sanitizer shortage, skincare brand Apostrophe has shifted all available capacity at its compounding pharmacy to produce the hand sanitizer formula recommended by the World Health Organization (WHO).
+The hand sanitizer is available for sale on the website, and the brand is donating 100% of profits to the WHO COVID-19 response fund.

 Apostrophe is not only meeting a critical need of many of its customers and prospects, but also helping to fund the WHO’s efforts to provide medical equipment to health workers, educate communities, and fast-track the development of a vaccine or treatment.